 Did you know stove-popped popcorn keeps well (if it’s not gobbled up, that is)?
 I like to send a container of popcorn in school lunches for a fun treat, perfect for homemade lunchables.

-Depending on what food allergies you’re managing, Aldi has lots of other frugal real food items too.
+Depending on whether or not you’re managing other food allergies, Aldi has lots of other frugal real food items too.

 Here are some of my other staples: